The investor problem based on the HJM model: Introduction

 where $r$, $\mu$ and $\sigma$ are constants, and $W$ is a real valued Wiener process.
-The investor at any time $t$ chooses the intensity of a consumption rate $C(t)$ and can transfer money from one investment to the other without transaction costs.
+The investor at any time $t$ chooses a consumption rate $C(t)$ and can transfer money from one investment to the other without transaction costs.
 Then the dynamic of the corresponding capital $z^{\psi,C}$ is given by